 Voted one of the best places to stay in 2019 by The Sunday Times, Titchwell Manor’s rooms are a mix of in-house and shepherds’ huts, and all present clean and crisp interiors.

-Food wise, there’s plenty on offer from both the hotel, run by chef-owner Eric Snaith and head chef Chris Mann, as well as neat independent businesses a short drive away.
+Food wise, there’s plenty on offer from both the hotel, run by chef-owner Eric Snaith, as well as neat independent businesses a short drive away.

 Inside, guests can choose from the Eating Rooms, a venue with bold designs and a terrace that floods the dining room with light.
 There’s also the conservatory, a more formal venue with views of the walled garden, where guests can enjoy modern cuisine.
-Outside, there’s Eric’s Fish and Chips and Eric’s Pizza.
+Just down the road in Thornham is Eric’s Fish and Chips and Eric’s Pizza.
+Eric’s Fish and Chips is the only Norfolk fish and chip restaurant in the Top 5 fish and chip restaurants in the UK for 2024.

 Guests won’t be short of activities when looking for something to do in the local area, with Norfolk providing some of the most stunning landscapes to explore.